Paris Saint Germain champions: Lille draw to hand title to PSG | Goal.com

 But the hosts hit back with three quick-fire goals to leave last season’s champions in limbo, and lost out despite a late strike from Metehan Guclu.

-It took less than seven days for last season’s champions to put the catastrophe of last weekend at the Stade Pierre Mauroy, when a disastrous first half set them up for a mauling at the hands of their closest rivals.
+It took less than seven days for last season’s champions to put behind them the catastrophe of last weekend at the Stade Pierre Mauroy, when a disastrous first half set them up for a mauling at the hands of their closest challengers.

 PSG fell behind shortly after the break when transfer target Nicolas Pepe broke away to give the hosts the lead, as the champions were made to pay for losing three players - two to injury and Juan Bernat to a red card - in the first half.